varshini3003/Webservice-Sailpoint/README.md

 # Webservice-Sailpoint Assignment

-Topics covered:
+## Topics covered:

-Basic HTTP operations in web service connector, Multiple endpoints, Pagination on aggregation,
-Usage of static values and generator in Create account profile settings, Automated provisioning
+Basic HTTP operations in web service connector, Multiple endpoints and Pagination on aggregation, Usage of static values and generator in Create account profile settings, Automated provisioning